Browse by Medical Category

 Confronting Substance Use

-Charlestown approached the substance abuse problem by demonstrating how everyone in the community was affected and how individual and group efforts – no matter how small – would make a difference.
-Charlestown built upon its existing strengths, such as being a tight-knit, self-sufficient community that “took care of its own.”
-The Charlestown Substance Abuse Coalition, founded in 2004, reached out to individuals and families affected by substance abuse, and built the capacity of the community to address its own health challenges.
-For example, community residents were trained to go into the schools and teach substance abuse prevention curricula to students.
+Charlestown approached the substance use problem by demonstrating how everyone in the community was affected and how individual and group efforts – no matter how small – would make a difference.
+Charlestown built upon its existing strengths, such as being a self-sufficient community that “took care of its own.”
+The Charlestown Coalition (formerly known as the Charlestown Substance Abuse Coalition) was founded in 2004 and reached out to individuals and families affected by substance use disorders, building the capacity of the community to address its own health challenges.
+For example, community residents were trained to go into the public schools and teach substance use prevention curricula to students.
 Most recently, a community health worker model has been utilized to prevent and reduce opiate overdoses.